 When LPHDs purchase adult vaccines for patients 19 years of age and older, MassHealth will pay the LPHDs for purchasing and administering the vaccines at fee-for-service rates.
 MassHealth will not pay for a MassHealth member enrolled in an MCO―such claims must be submitted to the respective MCOs.

-If you have any questions about the MassHealth Flu and Adult Vaccine Program enrollment documents, please call 617-847-3130.
-If you have any questions about the MassHealth program’s coverage or claims submission procedures, please contact the MassHealth Customer Service Center at 1-800-841-2900 / TTY: 1-800-497-4648, for persons who are deaf, hard of hearing, or speech disabled.
-Hours: Monday–Friday, 8:00 a.m.–5:00 p.m.
+If you have any questions about the MassHealth Flu and Adult Vaccine Program enrollment documents, program coverage, or claims submission procedures, please call the MassHealth Customer Service Center at (800) 841-2900; TTY: (800) 497-4648.

 If you have clinical questions about vaccines or vaccine-preventable diseases, please call the MDPH Epidemiology and Immunization Unit at (617) 983-6800.
 Please address all MassHealth-related questions to the MassHealth Customer Service Center.